-Arrhhh it is the constant struggle between the convenience of a tea bag and the quality of a loose leaf brew.
+Deciding between the convenience of a teabag and the quality of a loose leaf brew is a constant struggle.
 So what's the difference anyway?

 Firstly what is tea dust & loose leaf tea?

-Tea dust is often found in mass produced tea bags.
-It is the dust and fannings left over from broken tea leaves, so in essence - the waste.
+Tea dust is often found in mass-produced tea bags.
+It is the dust and fannings (small particles) leftover from broken tea leaves, so in essence - the waste.
 Loose leaf tea is the whole picked leaf (or in less superior grades the leaves may be broken and a bit smaller) delicately put through the oxidisation process and generally served loose without a bag.

 It's not all bad news tea enthusiasts!

 Loose leaf can be found in bags!
 Look for the Pyramid Infusers as these allow the leaves to expand and infuse almost to their full potential.
-A lot of boutique tea companies specialise in both loose leaf in and out of the bag including us, because lets face it not all of us can be bothered with all the fuss of making a brew from scratch!
-Oh and an added bonus - our pyramid infusers are kind to the environment and are 100% biodegradable.
+A lot of boutique tea companies specialise in both loose leaf in and out of the bag including us, because let's face it not all of us can be bothered with all the fuss of making a brew from scratch!
+Oh, and an added bonus - our pyramid infusers are kind to the environment, made of cornstarch, and are 100% biodegradable.